-- 1. File the Application for Graduation by the designated deadline. - 2.
-Have official transcripts of any previous colleges attended on file in the Office of the Registrar.

-- 3. Complete the credit hours designated in the curriculum as relevant to the individual's program and major. - 4.
-Complete the institutional residency requirements, a minimum of 30 hours for the graduate student - 5.
-Complete the required didactic and residency hours dependent on specific program track. - 6.
-Complete the graduate assessments and testing at Resurrection University. - 7.
-Attain a minimum cumulative grade point average of 3.0. - 8.
-Complete payment of all fees and tuition owed to the University and return all library items.
+- File the Application for Graduation by the designated deadline. - Have official transcripts of any previous colleges attended on file in the Office of the Registrar. - Complete the credit hours designated in the curriculum as relevant to the individual's program and major. - Complete the institutional residency requirements. - Complete the required didactic and residency hours dependent on specific program track. - Complete the graduate assessments and testing at Oak Point University. - Attain a minimum cumulative grade point average of 3.0. - Complete payment of all fees and tuition owed to the University and return all library items.